The Architecture NeuroStability Human Leader Profile About Take the Profile

 Expansion Practice

 The sequence is not fixed.
 The completion is.
 A leader can enter at any dimension and find relief.
-The work becomes sustainable when all three are calibrated.
-When all three dimensions are online, the people around the leader stop calibrating to survival and start calibrating to clarity.
+When all three are calibrated, the people around the leader stop calibrating to survival and start calibrating to clarity.
 That is not a culture initiative.
 It is a conditions outcome.

 The diagnostic entry point